btmorr/scala-boost/tutorial/session0.md

 The first thing to do is read the data from the file, and print it out, so we can get an idea of what's in there.
 The first thing to do is figure out where the file is located.
 Your user's home directory is saved in the `HOME` environment variable in your operating system.
 If you checked out this repository in your home directory, then the data file is located at `$HOME/scala-boost/data/basics_data.tsv`.

 In Scala, all functionality has to be housed in an object.
-These can stand alone, or can "extend" other objects to add functionality ("extends" is the Scala keyword for inheriting from another class, which will probably be familiar if you have worked in another object-oriented language).
+These can stand alone, or can "extend" other classes/traits to add functionality ("extends" is the Scala keyword for inheriting from another class, which will probably be familiar if you have worked in another object-oriented language).
 In our case, we want to create an object that extends `App`, which will turn whatever we put in that object into an application that can be run.
 Make an object in "Demo.scala", after the package line:

 ```scala
 object Demo extends App {